Chapter 1: Guess who came to my deathbed.

 "But these girls ..." said Lord Melbourne seeing terrified to naked girls who remained unconscious "... did you kill them to feed on you?"

 "No, do not worry, they are not dead," Lord Byron reassured him, "They are my mistresses ...
 I seduced them and took them to bed, all very natural and legitimate ... of course, after we are in bed I use that hypnotic power that we have in our eyes to make them go into a trance, and that they allow me to feed me with their blood ... the question is you draw enough blood to feed you, but without having to cause its death.
-You do not necessarily have to kill a mortal to feed you on its blood, if you do it, it is because you wanted to kill it, like I did with that damn bastard who abused the girl ...
+You do not necessarily have to kill a mortal to feed you on its blood if you do it, it is because you wanted to kill it, as I did with that damn bastard who abused the girl ...
 I showed him my fangs and then I bit him and sucked all the blood, until the last drop, to kill him ... but I personally do not kill anyone unless it deserves it.
 If you feed on a mortal without killing it, that person will wake weak and perhaps a little dazed, but when recovering the blood that you have sucked that person will not have serious consequences in its health."

 Lord Melbourne was silent for a few minutes, assuming the weight of reality.
 Then he spoke with his voice broken by emotion ...